 The husky is an intelligent dog, but that’s part of the problem in regards to training.

-He learns well enough but then choses to exercise his discretion as to whether he obeys or not.
+He learns well enough but then chooses to exercise his discretion as to whether he obeys or not.

-With this in mind, start straight away when it comes to house training, as bad habits learnt early can be particularly difficult to shift.
+With this in mind, start straight away when it comes to house training, as bad habits learned early can be particularly difficult to shift.